Palo Alto PA-SeriesFirewall Implementation, Pricing & Support in Dubai & UAE

-Palo Alto Networks
+Palo Alto Networks PA-Series Highlights

 Engineered to see more, scan once, and stop everything.

 Palo Alto Networks pioneered the application-aware firewall.
-Its single-pass architecture, deep cloud intelligence, and native SASE integration make it one of the most capable platforms available for enterprises that demand performance without security trade-offs.
+Its single-pass architecture, deep cloud intelligence, and native SASE integration make it one of the most capable platforms for enterprises that demand performance without security trade-offs.

-1 pass
+1 Pass

-traffic scanned once for app, user, and content simultaneously
+Traffic scanned once for app, user, and content simultaneously

-3 engines
+3 Engines

 App-ID, User-ID, Content-ID running in parallel, not sequentially